base-org/web/apps/base-docs/tutorials/docs/1_verify-contract-with-basescan.md

 └── test
 ```

-The `src` folder will contain a `Counter.sol` file which will serve as the country we want to deploy.
+The `src` folder will contain a `Counter.sol` file which will serve as the country you want to deploy.

 :::note You will need ETH on Base to deploy
 You (the deployer wallet) will need some ETH in order to broadcast the transaction to the Base network.
 Fortunately, transactions are usually < 1 cent on Base mainnet.

 If using a [Coinbase Wallet] use the "Buy" button to onramp crypto from your Coinbase account.

 :::

 You will need a private key of the wallet that you want to deploy the smart contract from.
 Obtain it and store it as an env variable in your terminal.